hongliliu/phangs_scripts_TP_ALMA/README.txt

 └── science_goal.uid___A001_XXX_XXXX
     └── group.uid___A001_XXX_XXXX
         └── member.uid___A001_XXXX_XXX
             ├── calibration
             ├── log
             ├── product
             ├── qa
             ├── raw
-            ├── script        :script folder
+            ├── script
+            ├── README

-            ├── README        :This is the ALMA readme file.
-Read the comments from ALMA data reducer
+You can read the comments from the ALMA data reducer in the README file.
+The raw data contains the individual adsm.sdm files.
+We will work on the calibration folder, which you can remove once the data reduction is finished.

+Please read the ALMA README file for further description of the folders.

 # How to use the scripts

 Place the 3 scripts in the script folder of you ALMA data.
+Modify the parameters.py file with the parameters of your source.
+State the step of the data reductrion you want to do in do_ata_reduction.py.
 In "calibration" folder:
 CASA> execfile('../script/do_data_reduction.py')

 # Additional information